ixofoundation/genesis/README_SYNC_METHODS.md

 ## Snapshot Sync (Midway Between Full Sync & State Sync)

+Snapshot Sync is a middle ground approach that:

-This method downloads a pre-synchronized blockchain snapshot, allowing the node to resume from a recent height.
+- Downloads a compressed archive of blockchain data up to a recent height
+- Includes more historical data than state sync
+- Still requires downloading and extracting large files (gigabytes)
+- Takes more time than state sync but less than full sync

 **Note**

 - Ensure that you install the latest version of ixo-blockchain; currently v4.0.0.

 ### How It Works

 • The node downloads a snapshot file containing the blockchain state up to a certain block height.
 • After extracting it, the node resumes normal syncing from that height onwards.

+- Download a tarball/archive of blockchain data
+- Extract it to your node's data directory
+- Your node still needs to sync blocks from the snapshot point to the current height
+- More verification happens compared to state sync

 ### Steps